rencheckyoself/self-balancing-robot/README.md

 Requires: ROS Melodic

-This will launch the simulation using the default settings used to for the design files in this repo.
+This will launch the simulation using the default settings used for the design files in this repo.
 Once loaded, call the `/start` service to start the simulation.
 You will need to update the `file_path_params.yaml` in the `simulate` node to update the locations of where to find pickle files you generated earlier.

 Package Desciption:
   - `dynamics`: This package contains all of the files relevant to the computational component of the simulation.
 The `simulate` node uses an RK4 integration method combined with the symbolic equations of motion to compute the robot state for every time step.
 The robot state is then fed into a PID control scheme to compute the required motor torque to keep the robot upright following this control scheme shown below.